 It depends on what you must put within this document to convince recruiters.
 It’s a teaser trailer, not the feature film, the feature film is you in the interview, but it’s what you need to put in there to convince them to give you an interview.

 You want to put a decent amount of information, but every line that recruiters skim should make them think, that’s great for this role.
 Remember, this is a pitch document, and it’s highly tailored.
 You should keep it relatively concise while still being robust and impactful.

-So if you have less than five years of professional experience post-graduation, you can get your resume or CV down to one page.
+So if you have less than five years of professional experience post-graduation, you can get your CV down to one page.
 Less than five years, one page; less than ten years, one to two pages; 10 to 15 years, two pages; fifteen to 20 years were more up at two to three pages, sometimes two to four; and generally three to five pages for 20-plus years of experience.

 Years of Professional Experience

 3-5 Pages (for top executive roles)